JDong820/EE422C/Assignment1/src/Questions.md

 Input Questions
 ---------------

+* Are we guaranteed that "QUIT" will be the last line?
 * By "letters", do you refer to the characters represented by Unicode code points U+0041-U+005a, inclusive and U+0061-U+007a, inclusive?
 * What is the encoding of the input?
 UTF-7?
 UTF-16?
 Custom format?